SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    the value of ``b`` is not evaluated.
    This is known as :newTerm:`short-circuit evaluation`.

-The example below uses the nil coalescing operator to choose between a default color name and an optional user-defined color name:
+The example below uses the nil-coalescing operator to choose between a default color name and an optional user-defined color name:

 .. testcode:: nilCoalescingOperator